Croton Dam (Michigan): Modifications

 A significant revamping and expansion of generating capacity was carried out in 1915.
 Additional turbines and generators were added, blurring the distinction between the buildings.
 The generator building got pairs of Allis-Chalmers quadriplex horizontal turbines to drive the Westinghouse horizontal generators.
 Each pair of turbines is rated at 4,000 horsepower when operated at 225 RPM with a hydraulic head of 39 ft.
 The operating voltage of the two original Westinghouse horizontal generators was raised to 7,500 volts, with a corresponding increase in the line voltage from 110,000 to 115,000 volts.

-The turbine building was modified to take more equipment, resulting in a rearrangement of the walls to enlarge it and addition of a gable to it, similar in appearance to that on the generator building.
+The turbine building was modified to take more equipment, resulting in a rearrangement of the walls to enlarge it and add a gable to it, similar in appearance to that of the generator building.
 It has a much higher floor than the generator building and received a pair of vertical turbine/generator sets.